awesomemotive/wp-mail-logging/readme.txt

 The plugin was created and launched in 2014 by <a href="https://no3x.de/">Christian Zöller</a>.

+== Installation ==

+1. Install WP Mail Logging either via the WordPress.org plugin repository or by uploading the files to your server.
+(See instructions on <a href="http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/" rel="friend">how to install a WordPress plugin</a>)
+2. Activate WP Mail Logging.

 == Frequently Asked Questions ==
 = I need help! =
 We answer in the forums, but only occasionally.